percona/pmm-doc/docs/setting-up/server/ha.md

 2. HA data sources
 3. Clustered PMM

-First phase improves PMM Client to survive broken connections and cache metrics that are configured for the `push` mode.
-This phase rely on external service to restore PMM Server, or to manual interventions to bring PMM Server and/or it's connectivity back to healthy state.
+The first phase improves PMM Client to survive broken connections and cache metrics that are configured for the `push` mode.
+This phase relies on external service to restore PMM Server, or for manual interventions to bring PMM Server and/or its connectivity back to a healthy state.

-Second phase would optionally separate PMM Server from it's data sources that could run in high available clusters (highly available [PostgreSQL cluster](https://docs.percona.com/postgresql/15/solutions/high-availability.html), VictoriaMetrics [HA](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#high-availability) or [cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#cluster-availability), [ClickHouse Replication](https://clickhouse.com/docs/en/manage/replication-and-sharding)).
+The second phase would optionally separate PMM Server from its data sources that could run in highly available clusters (highly available [PostgreSQL cluster](https://docs.percona.com/postgresql/15/solutions/high-availability.html), VictoriaMetrics [HA](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#high-availability) or [cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#cluster-availability), [ClickHouse Replication](https://clickhouse.com/docs/en/manage/replication-and-sharding)).

-Third phase would add Cluster support to PMM Server so it could run in cluster mode with other PMM Servers and possibly load balance the load as well.
+The third phase would add Cluster support to PMM Server so it could run in cluster mode with other PMM Servers and possibly load balance the load as well.

-First two phases requires PMM Server to be managed either by some services or manually, so in case of failures caused by network outages, resource saturation, hardware failures, operating system crashes, or unexpected reboots, something or someone would restore PMM Server and get it up and running so PMM Clients and users could connect to it.
-Also it is required to have additional external monitoring and alerting to detect PMM Server availability and notify PMM administrator to make some actions.
+The first two phases require PMM Server to be managed either by some services or manually, so in case of failures caused by network outages, resource saturation, hardware failures, operating system crashes, or unexpected reboots, something or someone would restore PMM Server and get it up and running so PMM Clients and users could connect to it.
+Also, it is required to have additional external monitoring and alerting to detect PMM Server availability and notify PMM administrator to make some actions.

-First two phases would improve availability of PMM Server (or it's data) but don't provide any management capabilities to restore PMM Server to desired healthy state.
+The first two phases would improve the availability of PMM Server (or it's data) but don't provide any management capabilities to restore PMM Server to a desired healthy state.
 But there are available solutions that could help users to automate this process:
 - PMM on Kubernetes (see [Helm](helm.md))
 - Pacemaker: a high-availability cluster resource manager